sillsdev/web-xforge/README.md

 Ensure all [tests](#testing) are passing before submitting a PR.

-We now use [Reviewable](https://reviewable.io/) for GitHub Pull Requests (PR).
+We use [Reviewable](https://reviewable.io/) for GitHub Pull Requests (PRs).
 When submitting a PR, a **This change is Reviewable** link is added to the PR description.
-Remember to hit the **Publish** button after adding comments in Reviewable.
+Remember to click the **Publish** button after adding comments in Reviewable.

 If the person reviewing feels comfortable to approve it they can.
 However if they want other eyes on it, mention it in a comment on the PR.
 If you have minor changes to request on a PR you can say 'Make change X and then LGTM'.
 This means the person making the PR can merge it themselves after the requested change.